klauern/blog/content/2015/thoughts_on_go.md

 tools working on Windows with as much ease as I do on Linux/Mac.
 A quick `go get <package-name>` and I'm done.
 Simple as that.

+This is part of the reason I liked

 # The Language is Not